 All industries, including the mining industry, are subject to legal claims, with and without merit.
 The Company may in the future be involved in various legal proceedings.
-While the Company believes it is unlikely that the final outcome of any possible future legal proceedings will have a material adverse effect on its financial position or results of operations, defence costs will be incurred, even with respect to claims that have no merit.
-Due to the inherent uncertainty of the litigation process, there can be no assurance that the resolution of any particular legal proceeding will not have a material adverse effect on the Company's future cash flow, results of operations or financial position.
+While the Company is not aware of any possible legal proceeding that could have a material adverse effect on its financial position, future cash flow or results of operations of the Company, due to the inherent uncertainty of the litigation process and the defence costs which may have to be incurred, even with respect to claims that have not merit, there can be no assurance that the resolution of any particular legal proceeding will not have a material adverse effect on the Company.